snayfach/MIDAS/README.md

 mv sample_dir/results/temp /path/to/IGGdb/v1.0.0/gtpro_subset_975_bowtie2_repgenomes
 ```

-3. Perform alignment on all samples.
+3. Perform alignment on all samples using the `--bowtie-db` just built.
 ```
 for f in <....list of sample dirs....>; do
     test -e $f/results/snps/temp/genomes.bam && echo "Alignment already completed for $f" && continue